jhxu140/Network-Graphs-and-Network-Analysis/README.md

-# Network Graphs of users with at least 30 common friends
+# Network Graphs of Users with at Least 30 Common Friends

 ![Screenshot](networkgraph_thirty_simple.jpg)